priyankasoni930/Color-Fusion/README.md

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/8fbeb26c-1026-4e5c-824a-40e0622694f6) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.